 Grinda scoffed at the thought; even she wasn’t naive enough to hope for that.

-Finishing with her load, Grinda led the donkey towards the mill, stumbling over her feet as she trembled.
+Finishing with her load, Grinda led the donkey towards the mill.

 The afternoon sun descended slowly, a great orange orb straddling the horizon, throwing splashes of pink, red and yellow across the darkening sky.
 It glared so fiercely, the villagers must lower the brims of their hats or turn their faces away.